feedback-house/developer-portal/docs/api-area-update-or-create.md

 - Primary keys are not required, however when no primary keys are defined a new area will be created upon each request.
 - Calling a API with the same payload a second time (ie. same keys) will not create a new area, it will update the previsuly created area.

-## Available Fields per area
+## Available Fields per Area

 The only required fields are `name` and one of the primary key fields; We strongly recommend that you use additional keys to control how areas are created, otherwise this can lead to duplicated areas.

 #### `id` [AreaId]
-Unique identifcation number for this Area.
-This field is option, if not provied a new unique field will be created.
+Unique identification number for this Area.
+This field is option, if not provided a new unique field will be created.
 This field is a *primary key* and should be used whenever this area needs to be updated.

 #### `name` [String]